sourcegraph/handbook/content/people-ops/travel.md

 For teammates with business-related travel requirements, trips will be fully paid pending manager/director approval in addition to above budgets.
 We would include the following types of meetups:

  - Customer Champion meetups
- - Executive meetups (no approval required)
+ - Director to Executive level meetups (no approval required)
  - Marketing conferences
  - Mandatory team trainings
  - Regional Sales Kickoff (Sales, Sales Ops, CE included)